Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 --------- 23,744 lines snipped ---------
 ```

 What was that output???
 My terminal gets flooded with nautilus' tens of thousands of syscalls.
-I have clearly made a grave mistake.
+I have made a grave mistake.
 That's okay, it's too early to get demoralized.
-Clearly, my mental model that a program which does not *appear* to be doing anything *is* doing *nothing* is wrong.
+Evidently, my mental model that a program which does not *appear* to be doing anything *is* doing *nothing* is wrong.
 How can we adjust course to make better progress?

 > **Debugging Process**:
 >